Carmelo Bernaola

-Carmelo Alonso Bernaola (16 July 1929 – 5 June 2002) was a Spanish composer and clarinetist from Basque Country.
+Carmelo Alonso Bernaola (16 July 1929 – 5 June 2002) was a Spanish Basque composer and clarinetist.
 A member of the Generation of '51, he was one of the most influential composers in the Spanish musical scene of the second half of the 20th century.
+He composed more than 300 works in popular and academic forms including award-winning soundtracks for film and television, and is credited with introducing notions of chance to Spanish composition.

 Early years

-Bernaola was born in Otxandio, Biscay, Spain.
+Bernaola was born in Otxandio, Bizkaia, Spain.
 His father was Amado Alonso and his mother was Rufina Bernaola.
 He later chose to use his mother's surname, rather than his father's.
-When he was 7 years old, he and his family moved to Medina de Pomar (Burgos), where he received his first musical education.
-In 1943 he moved to the city of Burgos, where he studied with professor Blanco and he also played the clarinet with the local Engineers Academy Band.
+When he was age 7, he and his family moved to Medina de Pomar (Burgos), where he received his first musical education.
+In 1943, he moved to the city of Burgos, where he studied with professor Blanco.
+In 1948, to allow him to continue studies without interruption by military service he joined the local Engineers Academy Band, playing clarinet.

+In 1951, he obtained a job as clarinetist with the Band of the Armed Forces' Ministry and he moved to Madrid, gaining the rank of Sergeant.
+There he met various future members of the Generation of '51 including Cristóbal Halffter, Manuel Angulo y Ángel Arteaga.
+Together they worked to find new sounds and musical directions.

-In 1951 he obtained a job as clarinetist with the Army Ministry Band and he moved to Madrid.
-In Madrid Conservatory he studied counterpoint, fugue and composition with Massó, Calés Pina and Julio Gómez.
-In 1953 he got a new job as clarinetist with the Madrid City Band, but in 1959 he obtained the Prix de Rome and moved to Italy.
+At Madrid Conservatory he studied counterpoint, fugue and composition with Massó, Calés Pina and Julio Gómez.
+In 1953, he got a new job as clarinettist with the Madrid City Band, and after winning various national prizes, he received a scholarship from the San Fernando Royal Academy of Fine Arts to continue his studies.
+In 1959, he obtained the Prix de Rome and moved to Italy where he lived from 1960 to 1962.

 In Italy he studied composition with Goffredo Petrassi in the Accademia Nazionale di Santa Cecilia and conducting with Sergiu Celibidache in the Accademia Chigiana di Siena.
+These were two of the musicians that influenced him the most.
 In addition, during this period he participated in the Darmstadt International Summer Courses under the direction of Bruno Maderna and Olivier Messiaen and there he met Pierre Boulez, Karlheinz Stockhausen, Luigi Nono and Ramón Barce.
 In Spain, he completed his studies with André Jolivet and Alexander Tansman in Santiago de Compostela.

 Maturity

-In 1962 he returned to Madrid, where he is harmony teacher in Madrid Conservatory and clarinet player with the City Band.
-He was also a scholar at Valladolid University.

-From 1981 until his retirement he was the director of the Conservatory of Vitoria-Gasteiz.
-He died in Madrid at the age of 72.